eshear12/My-Projects/README.md

 # My Projects

-Location for Ethan's data projects
+Here is where Ethan's data projects are stored.